Jososke/Real_Self_Driving_Car/README.md

 The following simulator models the self driving car platform that was used and can be used to test out the ROS nodes and car functionality: https://github.com/udacity/CarND-Capstone/releases

-The simulator should display images using a unity enginer that look like:
+The simulator should display images using a unity engine that look like:

 ![alt text](./imgs/unity.png)